Fanen-Asher/Git_Lab_Support-Engineer-Assessment/Git_Lab_Assessment.md

 ## In your own words, write a tutorial/blog explaining things in a beginner-friendly way.
 Make sure to address both the "why" and "how" for each Git command you use.
 Assume the audience are readers of a well known blog.

 ### Theory about Brancing in Git:
-the whole idea of using a branch is for better management of building new features before mearging to production. in other ways these features can be better tested before merging to the Mainor Master branch. before we go into the details lets try to understand the differences of Main and feature branch.
+the whole idea of using a branch is for better management or building new features before mearging to production working codes. in other ways these features can be better tested before merging to the Main or Master branch.
+Before we go into the details lets try to understand the differences of Main and feature branch.

 ### Main or Master Branch:
 this is usually the working code of the application in production after the working directory is initialized and the code is added and commited to the working directory and any changes to the code in this directory will alter the functionality of the working aplication.